-That bar where you see the site’s address is called the location bar, or the address bar.
-All you need to do to go to a website you know the address of, whether it’s a public page a private page, is to click ONCE on the address you see in that bar, and typically this will “highlight” that address.
-You can then either hit the delete or backspace key on your keyboard to clear it, or usually, you can start typing, and everything highlighted in blue will be replaced by what you’re ordering.
-So if you wanted to go to Facebook, you could type:
+That bar where you see the site’s address is called the location or address bar.
+All you need to do to go to a website you know the address of, whether it’s a public or private page, is to click ONCE on the address you see in that bar, and typically, this will “highlight” that address.
+You can then hit the delete or backspace key on your keyboard to clear it, or you can usually start typing, and everything highlighted in blue will be replaced by what you’re ordering.
+So, if you wanted to go to Facebook, you could type:

-into that address bar and press Enter or Return on your keyboard, and it would take you directly there.
+press Enter or Return on your keyboard into that address bar, which will take you directly there.

 You could also type

-facebook.com, which would work too because the first part is almost always optional.
+facebook.com, which would work because the first part is almost always optional.

 Worth Godwin is a computer coach with over 15 years of experience helping computer users of all levels and has also worked for many years “in the trenches” as a hardware and software tech, solving real-world computer problems.

-Worth has also been studying the human mind and how people learn since the early 1990s.
-He draws upon all of this experience and his English and writing degrees to teach people uniquely with explanations that make sense.
+Worth has also studied the human mind and how people learn since the early 1990s.
+He draws upon all this experience and his English and writing degrees to teach people uniquely with explanations that make sense.

-In 2006, Worth began putting his easy lessons together on CD, helping you with either Apple Mac training or Windows computer training that lets you go at your own pace, for an affordable price, with a system that is both simple and easy.
+In 2006, Worth began putting his easy lessons together on CD, helping you with either Apple Mac training or Windows computer training that lets you go at your own pace, for an affordable price, with a simple and easy system.